 We are looking for motivated, observant, and friendly people.
 Safety is the first priority, but wranglers do not just ride along for safety.
 They are there to give instruction and to act as tour guides.
 Guests like to talk about riding, the ranch, wildlife, and the personal histories of the wranglers.
 It’s your job to interact with guests to make each ride safe, educational, and fun.

 Wranglers round-up horses each morning, groom, saddle, guide guests on trail rides, give guests instruction in basic horsemanship, perform barn and tack maintenance, trail maintenance, fencing, and general ranch chores.
 Wranglers will be trained in natural horsemanship methods.

-Wranglers need to start May 20, 2013.
-Two positions run through August 24, 2013.
-Two positions run through September 28, 2013 and two through October 4, 2013.
+Wranglers need to start Monday, May 19th, 2014.
+One position runs through August 23rd, 2014.
+Three positions run through September 13th, 2014 and two through September 19th, 2014.
 A wrangler’s typical week will be forty-five to sixty hours over six days.

-A team of four guest services crew members share responsibility for waiting tables, cleaning guest rooms, and cleaning our public spaces.
+A team of five guest services crew members share responsibility for waiting tables, cleaning guest rooms, and cleaning our public spaces.